Ayushburman/Linux_Cybersec_Course/README.md

 11. Practice searching files using find, locate, and grep.
 12. Learn input/output redirection using >, >>, and pipes |.
 13. Understand process management using ps, top, kill, and htop.
+14. Learn package management using apt, yum, dnf, or pacman.